pkars/espages/markdown/paladin-offensive-auras.md

 :   Improved synergy and damage.
 Aura damages more frequently.

 Pros

-Slowing enemy is nice.
-Oskill [Cold Mastery](https://web.archive.org/web/20201001044159/http://miyoshino.la.coocan.jp/eswiki/?Cold%20Spells#b2da3094 "Cold Spells (3195d)") and +Cold Skill Damage are easily available in ES, which boost the attack cold damage twice.
+: Slowing enemy is nice.
+Oskill [Cold Mastery](sorceress.html#cold-mastery) and +Cold Skill Damage are easily available in ES, which boost the attack cold damage twice.

 Cons